10 Steps for Buying Your First Home in the Philippines

 4. List want you want in a home

-As someone who is looking to purchase their first home, you might be tempted to purchase a property simply because it’s affordable.
+One of the mistakes of first-home owners is purchasing a property simply because it’s affordable.
 While cost is indeed a significant factor to consider, generally this is not a good idea.

 Instead, your house should reflect your needs.

 Know what your absolute must-haves are and what things you can compromise on.
-If you want to live in the city, easy access to public transport and commercial establishments such as grocery stores, restaurants, and shops is important If you plan on having children or want a home office where you can work in peace, you should consider extra bedrooms.
-If you have pets that need space outside or want to have your own garden, having a spacious backyard is a necessity.
+If you want to live in the city, easy access to public transport and commercial establishments such as grocery stores, restaurants, and shops is important.
+If you plan on having children or you want a home office where you can do WFH in peace, you should consider extra bedrooms.
+If you have furbabies that need space outside or you want to have your own garden, having a spacious backyard is a necessity.

 5. Choose the right house for you